xnorkl/cyberdefenseclub/README.md

 ## Injects

-Injects are most often tasks associated with system administration.
+Injects are most often tasks associated with system administration tasks.
-Along with maintaining fundamental services, injects take priority.
 /example inject/

+Each :
-It is each team's responsibility to properly resolve an inject tasked by the Captain or Change Control Officer and pass along proper documentation.
+- Resolve an inject tasked by the Captain or Change Control Officer and pass along proper documentation.
 Ask for help often.

 ## Hardening
 There should be no injects given within the first 15 minutes.
 Hardening each and every device under your purview is the first step that should be taken towards securing a system.
 Since hardening a system is never completely finished, break hardening up into an initial step and a recurrent process.